Es stand bereits in der "HiFi-Stereo review" von 1962 . . .

 Ein ausführlicher Blick auf die "musikalischen" Qualtitäten

 Musically, both of the Connoisseur Society discs arc unusual, fascinating, and thoroughly enjoyable.
-Two little-known eighteenth-century French composers, Joseph Bodin de Boisniortier (1691-1755) and Michel Corrctte (1709-1795), are represented on the flute-concerto discs - Boisniortier by a trio of concertos written for the remarkable combination of five flutes, and Corette by three so-called Concerto comiques for three flutes and continue The players are a veritable roster of who's who in contemporary flutedom, headed by France's top flute virtuoso, Jean-Pierre Rampal.
-Rampal's regular accompanist Robert Veyron-Lacroix and American cellist David Soyer handle the continuo assignment in the Corette pieces with exemplary taste and imagination.
+Two little-known eighteenth-century French composers, Joseph Bodin de Boisniortier (1691-1755) and Michel Corrette (1709-1795), are represented on the flute-concerto discs - Boisniortier by a trio of concertos written for the remarkable combination of five flutes, and Corette by three so-called Concerto comiques for three flutes and continue.

 The music by these composers is in the best lightweight rococo manner, and yet, in the instance of Boisniortier, it is beautifully crafted.
 The Boismortier concertos have a wonderfully zephyrous airy-fairy sound, with stereo emphasizing the wealth of anti-phonal give and take between the instrumentalists.
 Despite the use of only two tracks on the stereo master, the sound has no hole in the middle.

-The Corvette concertos apparently derive their "comiquc" designation from the use of folk song, and as music they do not strike me as being as interesting as the Boismortier pieces, but they are delightful listening all the same.
-The recording is particularly commendable considering that flutes in ensemble are notorious for their production of combination tones, usually heard on records (but not here) as a peculiarly unpleasant form of intermoduiation distortion.
+The Corvette concertos apparently derive their "comique" designation from the use of folk song, and as music they do not strike me as being as interesting as the Boismortier pieces, but they are delightful listening all the same.
+The recording is particularly commendable considering that flutes in ensemble are notorious for their production of combination tones, usually heard on records (but not here) as a peculiarly unpleasant form of intermodulation distortion.

 Die 2.
 Platte von Connoisseur Society